MassAtLeeds/MassAtLeeds.github.io/_posts/2014-04-12-twitter-streaming-article.md

 So here's where I've got to: the stream is supplying geolocated tweets in a Leeds-ish bounding box (-2.17, 53.52, -1.20, 53.96) and I'm doing a test keyword filter once it comes through locally.
 Testing just with "the "/"The ", [here's a sample screenshot](https://www.dropbox.com/s/sst6nzx9ewjvsez/Screenshot%202014-04-06%2018.38.22.png) of the output (with the keyword highlighted, makes it read a little odd...!)

+I've also used the excellent [Unfolding Maps](http://unfoldingmaps.org/) to get tweets' locations appearing live on a map of Leeds - here's a [screenshot of that](https://dl.dropboxusercontent.com/u/306562/pics/unfoldingmapLiveTweets.png).

 Here's a few things that might happen next:

 * This little chunk of java could be easily extended to harvest data.
 I'd envisage a config file with options for the bounding box and the keyword/tag search terms, as well as a maximum file size and maximum time to run the harvest.
 The output could just be a bog standard CSV, not sure if there's any need to keep it in JSON format, though could do that too.
 * The pretty/cool visualisation stuff is obviously far more important than any of this data analysis nonsense.
-So: come up with some options for how to produce a live visualisation, perhaps using the [http://unfoldingmaps.org/](unfolding maps) library (and the supplied geolocation field) or perhaps being a little more abstract.
-I wonder if SoG would let us display it on the foyer screen?
+So: come up with some options for how to produce a live visualisation.

+I haven't yet made it very easy to run the code.
+There are only a couple of java classes to copy (Main and SimpleStream).
+You'll also need the [Processing 2](http://processing.org/), [Unfolding Maps](http://unfoldingmaps.org/) and [Twitter4J}(http://twitter4j.org/en/index.html) libraries.
+Finally, there's a hidden class that currently supplies the secret Twitter API keys (I'll let you google how to get set up with the Twitter API).
+Look in SimpleStream for the methods supplying the secret keys (they're commented with an explanation) - you'll just need to write a simple class to provide those strings.
+I'll get a .properties file set up soon to do all of this!

 ## Other options